-“The state allows pharmacies to refer for all kinds of reasons.
-In practice, it only bans religiously motivated referrals,” said Stormans, Inc., President Kevin Stormans.
-“With more than 30 pharmacies stocking the drug within five miles of our store, it is extremely disappointing that the state demands that we violate our conscience or jeopardize our family business.
-All we are asking is to be able to live out the beliefs that we hold, as Americans have always been able to do, and to be able to refer patients for religious reasons, as the medical and pharmaceutical associations overwhelmingly recommend.”
+“The state allows pharmacies to refer for many different reasons.
+In practice, it only bans religiously motivated referrals,” said Stormans, Inc., Vice-President Greg Stormans.
+“With more than 30 pharmacies stocking these drugs within five miles of our store, it is more than disappointing that the state is demanding that we violate our conscience or jeopardize our family business.
+All we are asking for is the ability to live out the beliefs that we hold, as Americans have always been able to do, and to be able to refer patients for religious reasons, as the medical and pharmacy associations overwhelmingly recommend.”

 Alliance Defending Freedom is an alliance-building, non-profit legal organization that advocates for the right of people to freely live out their faith.

 - 43 members of Congress

 - 38 national and state pharmacists’ associations, including the American Pharmacists Association

 - 13 states: Arizona, Alabama, Arkansas, Georgia, Michigan, Montana, Nebraska, Nevada, Oklahoma, South Carolina, Texas, Utah, and West Virginia

 - The Bruderhof and the National Committee for Amish Religious Freedom

 - Christian Legal Society, Democrats for Life of America, World Vision, Inc., National Hispanic Christian Leadership Conference-CONEL, Association of Christian Schools International, Institutional Religious Freedom Alliance, and American Association of Christian Schools

 - International Society for Krishna Consciousness and Church of the Lukumi Babalu Aye, Inc.